-Eurovision song contest canceled due to coronavirus
+Eurovision song contest cancelled due to coronavirus

 AMSTERDAM (Reuters) - The Eurovision song contest, one of the world’s largest television events, will not take place this year due to the global coronavirus outbreak, organizers said on Wednesday.

-“It is with deep regret that we have to announce the cancellation of the Eurovision Song Contest 2020 in Rotterdam,” they said in a statement.
-Travel restrictions and the possible danger to contestants and fans had made it “impossible to continue with the live event as planned”, they said.
+“It is with great regret that we have to announce the cancellation of the Eurovision Song Contest 2020 in Rotterdam,” said Jon Ola Sand, the executive supervisor of the event.

+“The escalating spread of the coronavirus throughout Europe and the restrictions put in place by many governments ... make it impossible for us to host a live event as planned.”

 The contest has been held annually since 1956, and was expected to draw up to 200 million viewers and a live audience of tens of thousands for the final on May 16.

-Broadcasters and “the City of Rotterdam will continue a conversation regarding the hosting” of the 2021 contest, they said.
+Broadcasters and the city of Rotterdam will “continue a conversation” on hosting the 2021 contest, they said.

-Eurovision features live musical numbers from each participating country - more than 50 countries in recent editions, reaching beyond European borders to Israel and Australia.
-Countries vote for each others’ entries in a complex system beloved by fans.
+Eurovision features live musical numbers from each participating country - more than 50 in recent editions - reaching beyond Europe to Israel and Australia.
+Countries vote for each other’s entries in a complex system beloved by fans.

+The organization said postponing the event did not make sense, given that it is not known how long restrictions on travel and public gatherings will be in place.

+It said a remote or digital version of the show “would not be in keeping with our values and the tradition of the event”.

-The Netherlands was to host the 2020 event after Dutch singer-songwriter Duncan Laurence won the 2019 event with a song called “Arcade”.
+The Netherlands was to host the 2020 contest after Dutch singer-songwriter Duncan Laurence won in 2019 with a song called “Arcade”.

 Reporting by Toby Sterling; Editing by Giles Elgood